aau-claaudia/strato_connection_helper/README.md

 ### Configuration

-EasyConnect has two variables that you must change once and for all: `AAU_UPN` and `IDENTITY_FILE`.
+EasyConnect relies on two variables in the file `config` that you must change.
+Look inside the file for more information.
-Look inside `strato_easyconnect.sh` for more information.
-Feel free to change the value given to `ControlPersist`.

 ### Bugs
 In case you lose your internet connection, the socket file can not be reused and you will have to delete the file manually.
 I'm working on a solution for doing this automatically.